During Eastertide, that period

 in suspense and incomplete.”1.

-As Jesus said to Peter, he says to all of us who sit here at his table and who will eat of his bread.
+us who sit here at his table and who will eat of his bread.

 “Follow Me.”